Cheryl's Birthday

 "Cheryl's Birthday" is a logic puzzle, specifically a knowledge puzzle.
 The objective is to determine the birthday of a girl named Cheryl using a handful of clues given to her friends Albert and Bernard.
-Written by Dr Joseph Yeo Boon Woi of Singapore's National Institute of Education, the question was posed as part of the Singapore and Asian Schools Math Olympiad (SASMO) in 2015, and was first posted online by Singapore television presenter Kenneth Kong.
-It went viral in a matter of days.
+Written by Dr Joseph Yeo Boon Wooi of Singapore's National Institute of Education, the question was posed as part of the Singapore and Asian Schools Math Olympiad (SASMO) in 2015, and was first posted online by Singapore television presenter Kenneth Kong.
+It went viral in a matter of days and also hit national television in all major cities globally.
+Henry Ong, the Founder of SASMO was interviewed by Singapore's Mediacorp program FIVE hosts Chua En Lai and Yasmine Yonkers.

 Origin

 An early version of Cheryl's Birthday, with different names and dates, appeared in an online forum in 2006.

 The SASMO version of the question was posted on Facebook by Singapore television presenter Kenneth Kong on April 10, 2015, and quickly went viral.
 Kong posted the puzzle following a debate with his wife, and he incorrectly thought it to be part of a mathematics question for a primary school examination, aimed at 10- to 11-year-old students, although it was actually part of the 2015 Singapore and Asian Schools Math Olympiad meant for 14-year-old students, a fact later acknowledged by Kong.
 The competition was held on 8 April 2015, with 28,000 participants from Singapore, Thailand, Vietnam, China and the UK.
 According to SASMO's organisers, the quiz was aimed at the top 40 per cent of the contestants and aimed to "sift out the better students".
 SASMO's executive director told the BBC that "there was a place for some kind of logical and analytical thinking in the workplace and in our daily lives".